 The Company's entry into the transportation end market began in 2013 with the development of its 8.8L power systems targeted for 2015 regulatory standards.
 In 2014, the EPA and CARB certified the Company's new engine as a Model Year 2015 product for liquid propane gas ("LPG") and compressed natural gas ("CNG") fuels, and in 2015 the Company launched its first propane-fueled engine for on-road applications.
 To assist the adoption of alternative-fueled vehicles in the marketplace, the EPA and CARB granted alternative-fueled engines an exemption from OBD regulations until 2018 (CARB)/2019 (EPA).
-The Company has leveraged this exemption on its 8.8L certifications to date.
 Gasoline engines are not exempt from OBD regulations, therefore, in 2017, the Company achieved full OBD certification for its 2018 and beyond gasoline 6.0L and 8.8L products.
 The knowledge gained from this gasoline OBD development was applied to the Company's alternative-fueled engines for 2019 after all OBD exemptions ended as of December 31, 2018.
 In 2016, the EPA launched new Phase 1 GHG emission regulations.
-New EPA Phase 2 GHG emission regulations begin in 2021.
+New EPA Phase 2 GHG emission regulations began January 1, 2021.

 Historically, the Company's 6.0L and 8.8L gasoline engines qualified for the small manufacturer exemption for Phase 1 GHG under Title 40 of the Code of Federal Regulation Section 1036.150(d).
-Starting in 2020, as a result of the Weichai ownership change in April 2019, those products no longer qualify for the exemption and must meet Phase 1 GHG standards.
-The Company has developed and is implementing plans to address the impact of the transition of its emission regulation requirements in 2020 and 2021 through licensing of its technology to a third-party small manufacturer to produce and certify the 6.0L gasoline engine and utilization of averaging, banking, and trading compliance provisions for the sale of its 8.8L gasoline engine.
+Starting in 2020, as a result of the Weichai ownership change in April 2019, those products no longer qualified for the exemption and had to meet Phase 1 GHG standards.
+In order to address the impact of the transition of its emission regulation requirements in 2020 and 2021, the Company licensed its technology to a third-party small manufacturer to produce and certify the 6.0L gasoline engine and utilized averaging, banking, and trading compliance provisions for the sale of its 8.8L gasoline engine.
+The Company is also utilizing averaging, banking, and trading compliance with the EPA Phase 2 GHG emission regulations.